Alemenew/binary_trees/README.md

-# This is ALX project on binary tress
+#This is ALX project on 0x1D.
+C - Binary trees